 Most instructions for weightlifting exercises start with you having to hold a dumbbell or a barbell in your hand.
-But how does it get there?
-Here is how to pick up weights from the floor while being nice to your back.
+But how does it safely get there?

 (Mentioning the Arc de Triomphe probably got the last remnants of my school French reactivated.)